sb-ncbr/ConfAnalyser/README.md

 ```
 conda activate ed-coverage-analysis
 ```
+On Windows, we recommend to use `Anaconda PowerShell Prompt`

 From `electron_density_coverage_analysis` directory run the script in e.g. `simple` mode with e.g. `--more_or_equal` setup:
 ```